 In addition to a mining right, a party wishing to conduct mining activities requires at least the following additional permits or licences:

-- b a waste management licence in respect of management of tailings;
+- a waste management licence in respect of management of tailings;

-- c a water use licence in respect of use of any natural water sources, as well as to make provision for the treatment, storage and disposal of water in the mine itself and in tailings dams, etc; and
+- a water use licence in respect of the use of any natural water sources, as well as to make provision for the treatment, storage and disposal of water in the mine itself and in tailings dams, etc.; and

-Other licences depend on the nature of mining activities to be undertaken, or the natural, social or cultural environment where the mining activities are to take place.
-The most notable licences would be:
+Other licences depend on the nature of the mining activities to be undertaken, or the natural, social or cultural environment where the mining activities are to take place.
+The most notable are:

-- a licences for the possession, processing and beneficiation of precious metals;
+- licences for the possession, processing and beneficiation of precious metals;

-- b licences for the possession, processing and beneficiation of uncut diamonds;
+- licences for the possession, processing and beneficiation of uncut diamonds;

-- c licences for the possession, beneficiation, transportation and exporting of nuclear materials and radioactive materials;
+- licences for the possession, beneficiation, transportation and exporting of nuclear materials and radioactive materials;

-- d licences for the destruction or relocation of archaeological sites or graves; and
+- licences for the destruction or relocation of archaeological sites or graves; and

-- e zoning of land for mining purposes in areas subject to town planning schemes.
+- licences for the zoning of land for mining purposes in areas subject to town planning schemes.

 Depending on the circumstances, many other licences, permits or authorisations may be applicable.
-The above list is not exhaustive and only serves to illustrate the most important and most common licences.
+The above list is not exhaustive and only serves to illustrate the most important and most commonly issued licences.

 iv Closure and remediation of mining projects

-In terms of Section 24 of the National Environmental Management Act 1998 (NEMA), the holder of a prospecting right, mining right or mining permit must provide acceptable financial provision for the rehabilitation, closure and ongoing post decommissioning management of negative environmental impacts.
+Under the terms of Section 24 of the National Environmental Management Act 1998 (NEMA), the holder of a prospecting right, mining right or mining permit must provide acceptable financial provision for the rehabilitation, closure and post-decommissioning management of negative effects on the environment.
 The financial provision may take the form of a cash deposit in a rehabilitation trust account, a bank guarantee or an approved insurance product provided by a recognised financial institution.

-The manner in which rehabilitation is to be done is prescribed in terms of a closure plan, which must be developed by the mining right holder and approved by the DMR after the cessation of mining activities.
-The contents of the closure plan will be dictated by the attributes of the environment, the nature and extent of the disturbances to be rehabilitated, the likely consequences of not rehabilitating (or partially rehabilitating) the disturbances concerned, the commitments and mitigation measures set out in the environmental management programme and a value judgment as to the acceptable level of environmental degradation, which may remain after conclusion of rehabilitation.
+The manner in which rehabilitation is to be done is prescribed in terms of a closure plan, which must be developed by the mining right-holder and approved by the DMR after the cessation of mining activities.
+The contents of the closure plan will be dictated by the attributes of the environment, the nature and extent of the disturbances to be rehabilitated, the likely consequences of not rehabilitating (or partially rehabilitating) the disturbances concerned, the commitments and mitigation measures set out in the environmental management programme, and a value judgement as to the acceptable level of environmental degradation that may remain after the conclusion of rehabilitation.

 IV ENVIRONMENTAL AND SOCIAL CONSIDERATIONS